Carnagion/dissertation/diss/diss.typ

 $ gamma_(i, j) = 1 $
 $ t_j >= t_i + delta_(i, j) $

-// TODO: Check if pruning rules such as complete orders and disjoint time windows should be mentioned here = Implementation
+= Implementation

 #todo("Write short introduction to different approaches used")